 - Legal services

 - Employment opportunities

 Case managers also help coordinate and manage medical and mental health services for children while they are at the nursery.

 In addition, case managers arrange transportation services for various reasons including:

 - Job interviews

 - Travel to and from the Nursery

 Brittany called the Crisis Nursery in desperation.
-She had come to Sacramento to make a fresh start only to have her housing fall through.
-None of Brittany’s friends in the area were able to take her or her two young children in.
-Thankfully, the Crisis Nursery was there to give her kids a safe, nurturing place to stay while she worked to better her situation.
+She came to Sacramento for a fresh start.
+But her housing fell through.
+None of Brittany’s friends in the area could take her or her two young children in.
+Thankfully, the Crisis Nursery gave her kids a safe, nurturing place to stay while she worked to better her situation.
 The kids especially enjoyed playing outside, riding in the wagon, and drawing with chalk.
-Brittany visited her children often while she searched for permanent child care and a new home, spending quality time with her kids whenever she could.
+Brittany visited her children often while she searched for permanent childcare and a new home, spending quality time with her kids whenever she could.
 Meanwhile, Crisis Nursery staff put Brittany in touch with vital community resources to help her find safe, stable housing.
 At the end of the kids’ stay, Brittany was overjoyed to have the children come to their new home.
-She was ready to begin her new life in Sacramento, and she thanked the Crisis Nursery staff for taking such good care of her children in her time of need.“William & Carter”
+She was ready to begin her new life in Sacramento.
+She thanked the Crisis Nursery staff for taking such good care of her children in her time of need.

-Funding for Sacramento Children’s Home Crisis Nursery Program is partially provided by the First 5 Sacramento Commission which uses Proposition 10 (tobacco tax) funds to support the healthy development of children ages zero to five.
+First 5 Sacramento Commission partially provides funding for the Sacramento Crisis Nursery through Proposition 10 (tobacco tax) funds to support the healthy development of children ages zero to five.
 Additional information about the First 5 Sacramento Commission is online at www.first5sacramento.net or by calling (916) 876-5865.